 “He’ll know what I mean,” Leandros said with a pleasantly cold smile.

-After Gareth and the others left, Leandros and Ochoa made their way upstairs together.
-The team had met on the Island this time, albeit tucked into the back recesses of Unity’s main office building, where no one ever ventured unless they were lost, and where nothing ever got cleaned or repaired, even when the paint chipped or the furniture rotted.
+After Gareth and the others left, Leandros made his way upstairs with Eresh Ochoa at his heels.
+The team was given permission to meet on the island this time, albeit tucked into the back recesses of one of Unity’s less used buildings, where no one ever ventured unless they were lost and where – apparently – nothing ever got cleaned or repaired, even when the paint chipped and the furniture rotted.

-Leandros didn’t concern himself with fashion—neither the flash of Alfheim nor the simple cuts of Gallontea.
-He wore what was comfortable, practical, and looked good on him.
+Leandros stared.
+He didn’t really concern himself with fashion – neither the flash of Alfheim nor the simpler cuts of Gallontea.
+He wore what was practical and looked good on him.
 But this woman’s style was jarring, even for him.
 She wore a shapeless wool sweater made for someone twice her size and paired it with a long purple skirt decked in bells, glitter, and lace.
-Despite the sweater’s size, the sleeves were still too short for her long arms.
-She was tall and slim, with silky dark hair pulled into a messy bun and dark, jagged dirren cutting across her face.
+Despite the sweater’s size, the sleeves were still too short for her gangly arms.
+She was tall and waifish, with silky dark hair pulled into a topknot and dark, jagged birthmarks cutting like lightning across her face.

-Eftychia waved at him, her entire face lighting up, then extended a slender hand toward Leandros.
+The woman waved at him, her entire face lighting up, then extended the same slender hand toward Leandros.
 “Pleasure to meet you, Captain Nightingale.
 I do believe you’ve been waiting for me.”

 Leandros blinked and automatically took her hand.
-He finally understood why this last teammate was so important— she was orinian.
+This must be their missing teammate.
+It was no wonder she was so crucial to this mission— she was orinian.
 “Nochdvor,” he corrected.

-“It’s a game she plays,” Ochoa said in an undertone, not quietly enough to keep Eftychia from hearing, but quiet enough that she could pretend she hadn’t.
+“Oh, it’s just a game she plays,” Eresh said in an undertone, not quietly enough to keep Eftychia from hearing, but quiet enough that she could pretend she hadn’t.

-“I like giving nicknames,” Eftychia said, falling into step beside Leandros as they continued walking, “And I like animals.
+“I like nicknames,” Eftychia said with a shrug, falling into step beside Leandros as they continued walking, “And I like animals.
 It’s not a game.
-Dear Eresh is just upset because I’ve dubbed him an armadillo,” she said, looking back at Ochoa with a fond smile.
+Dear Eresh is just upset because I’ve dubbed him an armadillo,” she said, looking back at Eresh with a fond smile.
 “I said ferret first, Eresh, but you didn’t like that either!”

-“We’ll have plenty of time for it,” Leandros told her.
+“We’ll have plenty of time for it,” Leandros said.